cocojoe/CoinbasePro/README.md

 #### Carthage

-If you are using Carthage, add the following lines to your `Cartfile`:
+If you are using Carthage, add the following to your `Cartfile`:

 ```ruby
 github "cocojoe/CoinbasePro" "master"
 ```

-Then run `carthage bootstrap --platform iOS`.
+Then run `carthage bootstrap --platform iOS`

 > For more information about Carthage usage, check [their official documentation](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).